top of page

 Benefits of Composite Decking

 • Durability: Composite decking is extremely durable.
-It resists rot, splintering, is water proof and does not fade or scratch.
+It resists rot, splintering, is waterproof, and does not fade or scratch.

 • Low Maintenance: It requires no sanding, staining, or sealing.
 Occasional cleaning is easy when needed.